stockparfait/experiments/README.md

   choice.
 The distinction is somewhat arbitrary, but it explains why sometimes I write "we" and sometimes "I".

-- Important definitions or key moments will be _in italics_, while math and code fragments will be either an `inlined code` or in a
+- Important definitions or key moments will be _in italics_, while code fragments will be either an `inlined code` or in a

 ```